guidance-guarantee-programme/pension_guidance/content/adjustable_income.md

 You have a pension pot of £40,000.
 You take 25% tax free which is £10,000.
 You invest the remaining £30,000 in a fund to give you an adjustable income.
 Your fund grows by 3% every year.
 You take an income of £2,000 from it.
 Your fund will last you 20 years.
 $E

+Not all pension providers offer this option.
+If your provider doesn’t offer it, you can transfer your pot to another provider but you might have to pay a fee.

 ## How adjustable income works
 The provider you go with will offer you different investment funds with different risks.
 You pick the funds that are right for you and get a retirement income from your investments.
 You should think about how much you take out every year and how long you want your money to last.